bitwarden/help/_articles/hosting/install-on-premise.md

 tags: [hosting, docker, install, deploy]
 ---

-This article will walk you through how to install and deplay bitwarden to your own server.
+This article will walk you through how to install and deploy bitwarden to your own server.

 ## Table of Contents